Udayshakya28/NOWADAYS_TRAVEL_AI/replit.md

-# TravelFlow AI - Universal Group Travel Platform
+# Nowadays Travel AI - Universal Group Travel Platform

 ## Overview

-TravelFlow AI is a comprehensive web application designed to streamline group travel planning through AI-powered automation.
-The platform serves both corporate teams and friend groups, transforming the traditional 20+ hour manual travel planning process into a 5-minute automated experience.
-It provides intelligent itinerary generation, real-time budget tracking and splitting, and centralized travel management for any group size or purpose.
+Nowadays Travel AI is a comprehensive web application designed to streamline group travel planning through AI-powered automation.
+Built as a proposal for expanding Nowadays AI's venue coordination expertise into complete travel management, the platform serves both corporate teams and friend groups with the tagline "From idea to itinerary."

+The platform transforms the traditional 20+ hour manual travel planning process into a 5-minute automated experience, providing intelligent itinerary generation, real-time budget tracking and splitting, and centralized travel management for any group size or purpose.

 The application serves as a modern alternative to fragmented travel planning workflows by offering unified destination research, flight and hotel comparisons, budget optimization, and collaborative trip coordination - whether for business meetings, team retreats, or social adventures with friends.